apache/apisix-dashboard/docs/back-end-e2e.md

 This document describes how to use E2E test locally.

-1. The E2E test using the back end needs to start the manage-API, admin-API, etcd and upstream node.
+1. To run back end E2E test, please start the `manager-api`, `admin-api`, etcd and upstream node at first.

-2. To start the manage-API project locally, please refer to [develop](./develop.md) web section.
+2. To start the `manager-api` project locally, please refer to [develop](./develop.md) web section.

 3. To start the etcd locally, please refer to [etcd start](https://github.com/apache/apisix/blob/master/doc/install-dependencies.md) web section.

-4. To start the admin-API project locally, please refer to [admin-API start](https://github.com/apache/apisix#get-started) web section.
+4. To start the `admin-api` project locally, please refer to [admin-api start](https://github.com/apache/apisix#get-started) web section.

 5. To start the upstream node locally, please install docker in the local environment and execute the command.